letelescope/ascom-flat-panel/README.md

 ### Pre-requisites

 Very few pre-requisites are necessary in order to build the flat panel.
-More precisely one will need to
+More precisely one will need to:

-- have access to a 3D printer, to print the mechanical assembly parts.
+- have access to a 3D printer, to print the mechanical assembly parts
 - have some soldering skills and a soldering kit, to solder the components to the custom PCB
 - install the arduino IDE, to upload the firmware
 - love "diy-ing", because you may need to want/need to tweaks things a bit to make it work in your setup.